anikau31/systemc-clang/tests/verilog-conversion/README.md

      --cpp add.cpp \
      --verbose
 ```
-TODO: Note that the `-B` flag does ...
+Note that the `-B` flag prevents `.pyc` file generation, which keeps the directory clean.

 The output should be similar to:
 ```